-Tip: Try and find a company with a design thinking culture so the benefits of a large company can be enjoyed while still allowing room for innovation and an experimental mindset; attributes usually associated with startups.
+Try and find a company with a design-thinking culture, so the benefits of a large company can be enjoyed while still allowing room for innovation and an experimental mindset; attributes usually associated with startups.

 Roles at an agency can differ a lot.
 There are some pure UX design agencies where there is a really strong focus on UX.
 However there are also a lot of generalist digital design agencies where the types of project do not require expert levels of skill so the role could involve elements of project management, business analysis and maybe even front-end coding.
 Agencies also tend to be very keen on the visual aspects of deliverables so digital design skills are definitely advantageous.

 The team is likely to include digital designers, front-end developers and account managers.
 Many agencies have a flat company structure with no line managers so are a good bet for people who like autonomy.